Easy Watermelon Detox Water Recipe

 Detox water is made by infusing water with fruit or vegetables, and adding watermelon to your detox water is a great way to improve your body’s hydration.

-Watermelons comprise 92% water, so it’s a great way to help you reach your daily recommended water intake.
+Watermelons comprise 92% water, so they’re a great way to help you reach your daily recommended water intake.
 But that’s not all – watermelons also contain important vitamins and minerals like vitamins A, B6, and C, potassium, and magnesium.

 Muscle repair